vchongmorrison/vchongmorrison.github.io/_protocols/atacseq-FACS.md

     | Total      | 20 µl | - |
     ||||

-13. Pipette up and down to mix, then transfer reactions into fresh DNA LoBind® tubes.
+13. Pipette up and down to resuspend pellet in Tn5 mix, then transfer reactions into fresh DNA LoBind® tubes.
 14. Incubate at 37C for 30 minutes.
 15. STOP transposition by purifying the reactions using a suitable PCR purification kit, eluting the transposed DNA in 10 µl of buffer.
 16. Store purified DNA in -20C or proceed with PCR amplification to generate ATACseq libraries.